MartinKral/Spherestroyer/README.md

 ### UI Hack
 - Since there is no UI yet, you can use quad with texture as a substitute.
 URP unlit transparent material with `Render Face: Both` otherwise it is not visible during DOTS runtime
+- If you want multiple layers, make sure that the object you wish on top is sibling, lower in hierarchy, and has material with lower priority

 ### JS interaction
 - To interact with JS, the folder `js~` and the .cs script with extern functions must be in the root folder with `asm.def`.